Feel-ix-343/markdown-oxide/README.md

 ### Zed

-Markdown Oxide is availiable as an extenion titled `Markdown Oxide`.
-Similarly to VSCode, there are two methods to for this extension to access the language server
+Markdown Oxide is available as an extension titled `Markdown Oxide`.
+Similarly to VSCode, there are two methods for this extension to access the language server
 1. Recommended: the extension will download the server's binary and use that
 2. The extension will use `markdown-oxide` from path.
 To install to your path, there are the following methods for Zed: